clux/probes.hugo/content/post/2022-12-07-running-year.md

 ### Shoes

-The silliest thing though, about this __accessible sport__ is the amount of shoes you burn through.
+The silliest thing about this __accessible sport__ though; is the amount of shoes you burn through.
 If you run `100k` a week, and follow the [500-800k](https://www.runnersworld.com/gear/a33233314/how-many-miles-do-running-shoes-last/) recommendation for max shoe mileage, you'll blast through 5-10 pairs of running shoes a year, costing you somewhere from `£500-2000` per year for high end shoes.
 The `£60` I paid to run in Royal Parks was actually worth it just for the `15% off` coupon at a running shoe store.

 On the plus side, at least I'm not an elitist playing golf.